jiangaoMartin/F21CA-Games3-Minecraft-Murder-Mystery/README.md

 Character prompts used to configure the three main NPCs (Michael, Sophia, and Emily) are included in the `prompts/` folder.
 These files define each character's background and behavior for LLM-based dialogue.

+## Evaluation Materials

+Detailed evaluation data and sample NPC dialogue responses are provided in the `Evaluation/` folder.
+These include:
+- NPC interview question sets and character-specific responses
+- Prompt effectiveness analysis on safety, relevance, and emotional consistency

+These files complement the findings discussed in the paper and support reproducibility.

 ## Getting Started